thetombrider/gocardlessconnection/README.md

 pip install -r requirements.txt
 ```

-3. Create a `.env` file in the project root with your Nordigen credentials:
+3. Create a `.env` file in the project root with your GoCardless credentials:
 ```plaintext
 NORDIGEN_SECRET_ID=your_secret_id
 NORDIGEN_SECRET_KEY=your_secret_key